How Are Strollers Checked?

 Pay close attention to any signs of wear and tear, such as frayed fabrics or loose or broken parts.
 Assess the maneuverability and stability of the stroller to ensure it is still functioning as intended.
 Additionally, inspect the folding mechanism to make sure it operates smoothly and securely.

-Also Read About: How Do I Choose A Stroller With A Peek-a-boo Window?
+Also Read About: How Do I Choose A Stroller With An Adjustable Footrest?

 Regular maintenance and cleaning are also essential during routine inspections.
 Clean any dirt or debris that may have accumulated on the stroller and lubricate any moving parts as necessary.
 By properly maintaining your stroller, you can extend its lifespan and ensure it continues to function safely for your child.